PhilChodrow/UCLA-website/_tabs/teaching.md

 ---

 My goal as an educator is to make mathematical reasoning and quantitative problem-solving accessible to **all** students.
-I consistently gather data about my teaching, and use it to assess the accessibility and relevance of my offerings.
-I am especially interested in inclusive teaching practices for ameliorating race and gender disparities in applied mathematics and data science.
+I approach this goal through actively inclusive teaching practices and evidence-based evaluation of their effectiveness.
+Techniques I use include flipped classrooms, project-based learning, structured group work, writing assignments, and specifications-based grading.

 My students have said some [nice things](/feedback) about my teaching.

 ## Current and Recent Courses

 **[PIC16A](https://philchodrow.github.io/PIC16A/)**: **Python with Applications I.** A flipped-classroom, team-based course focusing on Python basics and technical computing.
 Special emphasis on data science and machine learning.
-Also includes discussion of algorithmic bias.
+Includes discussion of algorithmic bias.
 - Taught in Fall 2020, Winter 2021, Spring 2021.
   - [Current syllabus](https://philchodrow.github.io/PIC16A/syllabus/).
   - [Sample homework](https://nbviewer.jupyter.org/github/PhilChodrow/PIC16A/blob/master/homework/HW6.ipynb).